Hamstring injury occurrence in elite soccer players after preseason strength training with eccentric overload.

 Hamstring injuries are common in sports involving explosive speed and power, such as football.
 80% of all muscle strains in soccer players occurred in the lower body, and 47% of these injuries were to the hamstring.

-Muscle strength deficiency has been recognised as one of several risk factors for hamstring injuries.
+Muscle strength deficiency has been recognized as one of several risk factors for hamstring injuries.
 Strength training has been widely advocated as a preventative measure for hamstring muscle injuries.

 This study evaluated whether a preseason strength training program emphasizing eccentric overload training on the hamstring muscle group would affect the occurrence and severity of hamstring injuries in elite male soccer players during the competition season.